FieryCod/holy-lambda/docs/troubleshooting.md

    time="2021-05-17T16:52:48.279" level=error msg="INIT DONE failed: Runtime.InvalidEntrypoint"
    ```

-  This is most likely due to misconfiguration in either layers or `Entrypoint` environment variable.
+  This is most likely due to misconfiguration in either layers or `HL_ENTRYPOINT` environment variable.

   **Solution**:
   If you're using `babashka` runtime make sure to include corresponding layer.
-  Set `Entrypoint` variable to your core namespace.
+  Set `HL_ENTRYPOINT` variable to your core namespace.

   ```yml
   Resources: